Everyone is itching to get out of the house, so you should expect a big turnout if you ever decide to fire up your grill.

-Some people poke holes in their sausages in an attempt to stop the casing from splitting while they’re cooking them but soaking your sausage in water is going to have the exact same effect.
+Some people poke holes in their sausages to stop the casing from splitting while they’re cooking them, but soaking your sausage in water will have the exact same effect.

-Poking holes in them, on the other hand, means that you’re going to be losing a ton of juices as your sausage cooks.
+Poking holes in them, on the other hand, means that you will lose a ton of juices as your sausage cooks.
 The juices contain a whole load of flavor, so you need to keep as much of it as possible inside the sausage.

 Hopefully, you now know everything you need about stuffing and cooking sausages for your own BBQ at home.

 By letting you know what criteria we look out for, we hope that you can take that knowledge and find a sausage stuffer to suit your needs without spending hours shopping around different stores.

 We’ve also done what we could to answer common sausage-stuffing-related questions that a lot of you had, so hopefully, we’ve cleared any areas of confusion up for you.